maxwolf621/Notes/JavaNote/javanotes/Stream.md

 // map:      a2
 // anyMatch: A2
 ```
-The operation `anyMatch` returns `true` as soon as the predicate applies to the given input element.
+- The operation `anyMatch` returns `true` as soon as the predicate applies to the given input element.

-This is `true` for the second element passed `"A2"`.
 Due to the vertical execution of the stream chain, map has only to be executed twice in this case.
 So instead of mapping all elements of the stream, map will be called as few as possible.

 ## Collectors